-When: Semester Two: Tuesdays and Thursdays (applicants request which evening they prefer), starting Tuesday 28th & Thursday 30th January 2020, from 6.30pm - 9.00pm
+When: Semester Two: Tuesdays and Thursdays (applicants request which evening they prefer), starting in January 2023 (date tbc), from 6.30pm - 9.00pm

 Tutor: Eileen Healy